sphinx-doc/sphinx/doc/development/html_themes/index.rst

 Styling with CSS
 ----------------
-The **stylesheets** setting allows to add custom CSS files to a theme.
+The :confval:`stylesheets` setting can be used to add custom CSS files to a theme.

 .. caution::